Arkenon/xidea/wp-content/plugins/slick-slider-block/readme.txt

 3. Search for the block within the Block Editor (Gutenberg) and begin using.

 == Changelog ==

+= 1.0.5 =
+* Successfully tested with WordPress version 6.3

 = 1.0.4 =
 * Removed padding of slider container.